doina1234/genome_analysis_pipeline_update/README.md

 	- `multiqc`: Aggregates all FastQC reports into a single interactive summary using [MultiQC](https://multiqc.info/).

 3. **Genome Assembly (default)**
-   	- `spades`: Assembles trimmed reads into contigs using [SPAdes](http://cab.spbu.ru/software/spades/) (default assembler).
+   	- `spades`: Assembles trimmed reads into contigs using [SPAdes](http://cab.spbu.ru/software/spades/) (default).
    	- `unicycler`: Alternatively, runs [Unicycler](https://github.com/rrwick/Unicycler) if specified in config.yaml (assembler: unicycler).
-   	- `fix_contigs`: Cleans and standardizes SPAdes output headers to ensure compatibility with downstream tools.
    	- `quast`: Evaluates assembly quality using [QUAST](http://quast.sourceforge.net/quast).

 5. **Genome Annotation and Functional Prediction**
    	- `prokka`:  Annotates assembled contigs with [Prokka](https://github.com/tseemann/prokka), identifying genes, rRNAs, tRNAs, and other features (default).
+   	- `bakta`: Annotates assembled contigs with [Bakta](https://github.com/oschwengers/bakta) if specified in config.yaml (annotatior: bakta).
    	- `emapper_kegganog`: Maps predicted proteins to orthologous groups and functional categories using [eggNOG-mapper](http://eggnog-mapper.embl.de/) and integrates KEGG pathway data with eggNOG annotations to provide insights into metabolic and functional pathways using [KEGGaNOG](https://github.com/iliapopov17/KEGGaNOG) (optional).

-7. **Copy Files and Reference (default)**
-  	- `copy_to_temp`: Copies prokka generated .faa and gff and fixed_contigs.fasta files to temporary directories for use in downstream analyses (default).
-   	- `copy_reference`: Uses a provided reference genome if available; otherwise, automatically selects the first samples .gbk file as the reference (default).

-8. **Variant Calling and Visualization (optional)**
-   	- `snippy`: Detects single nucleotide polymorphisms (SNPs) relative to the reference genome using [Snippy](https://github.com/tseemann/snippy).
-   	- `snippy-core`: Combines the SNPs from multiple samples to create a core SNP alignment for phylogenetic analysis.
-   	- `tree`: Generates a tree out of the core SNP alignment using [IQ-TREE](http://www.iqtree.org).
-   	- `vcf_viewer`: Generates a heatmap to visualize variations across strains.

-9. **Pangenome Analysis**
+6. **Pangenome Analysis**
    	- `pirate`: Runs [PIRATE](https://github.com/SionBayliss/PIRATE) for pangenome analysis, identifying core and accessory genes across multiple genomes (default).
+	- `iqtree`: Generates a tree out of the core SNP alignment using [IQ-TREE](http://www.iqtree.org) (default)
-	- `fasttree`: Uses [FastTree](http://www.microbesonline.org/fasttree/) to build a phylogenetic tree from PIRATE’s core alignment (default).
+	- `snp-dists`: Calculates pairwise nucleotide differences from the core gene-by-gene alignment using [snp-dists](https://github.com/tseemann/snp-dists) (default).
-	- `anvio`: Runs [Anvi’o](https://anvio.org) pangenomic analysis and creates a ringplot (optional).
+	- `anvio`: Runs [Anvi’o](https://anvio.org) pangenomic analysis and creates databases for a ringplot (optional) (-->see some solutions).

+8. **Variant Calling and Visualization**
+   	- `snippy`: Detects single nucleotide polymorphisms (SNPs) relative to the reference genome using [Snippy](https://github.com/tseemann/snippy) (default).
+   	- `snippy-core`: Combines the SNPs from multiple samples to create a core SNP alignment for phylogenetic analysis, generates a tree out of the core SNP alignment using [IQ-TREE](http://www.iqtree.org) (default).
+   	- `vcf_viewer`: Generates a heatmap to visualize variations across strains (optional) --> difficult to execute if there are too many snps, but you could filter them first?.

 11. **AMR/virulence genes screening (optional)**
 	- `abricate_heatmap`: Screens genomes for antimicrobial resistance and virulence genes using [ABRicate](https://github.com/tseemann/abricate) and visualizes results as a heatmap.